biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 For presentation attack testing, the evaluator shall devise the
 penetration testing for AVA_VAN.1 based on behaviour of the TOE discovered during the independent testing.
-The evaluator doesn't need to perform additional ad hoc tests in addition to the presentation attack test items defined in Appendix C.1.2.2 during the independent testing.
+The evaluator doesn't need to perform additional ad hoc tests for presentation attack in addition to the test items defined in Appendix C during the independent testing.

 5.6 AVA: Vulnerability Assessment
 --------------------------